tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/开发者指南/访问管理/访问权限配置说明/权限控制方式介绍/存储桶策略_intl_en.md

 >?
 To authorize the permissions of a directory, you need to add `/*` to the resource path entered.
 For example, to authorize the `test` directory, you need to enter `test/*`.

 If the recommended templates provided by COS do not meet your requirements, you can add or delete authorized users, resources, and operations in this step.
-See the figure below.

 The configuration items are described as follows:
 - **Effect**: select **Allow** or **Deny**, corresponding to `allow` or `deny` in the policy syntax.